Dark energy constraints in light of theoretical priors: Interplay of constraints on the background and perturbations

-From the results seen in \cref{w0wa_comparison}, a general conclusion is that models with only one functional degree of freedom among the $\{\alpha_i\}$, which include the shift symmetric theory and the GW background-motivated theory, impose very strong theoretical priors on $\wzwa$.
-In particular, for the GW background-motivated theory, because this theory restricts the deviations from a $\Lambda$CDM background very strongly, we can conclude that it would fit poorly to the DESI BAO data \cite{DESI:2024mwx,DESI:2025zgx,DESI:2025fii} combined with the CMB and supernovae, and it would thus be observationally ruled out from probing the background expansion history rather than probing the perturbations.
-In DE theories with limited functional freedom, finding models that reproduce exotic expansion histories such as the one inferred from DESI BAO is challenging, but possible -- see \cite{Ye:2024ywg,Wolf:2024stt,Ishak:2024jhs,Pan:2025psn,Wolf:2025jed} for examples where such models have been found and constrained with data.
-An alternative approach to study the interplay of the background and perturbations in theories with highly restricted functional freedom is to start with a Lagragian where the background and perturbation degrees of freedom are not explicitly separated, and map the theory space to the $\{w_0, w_a\}$ parameter space to derive theoretical priors on them, along the lines of \cite{Wolf:2024eph,Wolf:2025jlc}.
+Finding models within EFTDE that reproduce exotic expansion histories such as the one inferred from DESI BAO is challenging, but possible -- see \cite{Ye:2024ywg,Wolf:2024stt,Ishak:2024jhs,Pan:2025psn,Wolf:2025jed} for examples where such models have been found and constrained with data.
+An alternative approach to study the interplay of the background and perturbations is to start with a Lagragian where the background and perturbation degrees of freedom are not explicitly separated, and map the theory space to the $\{w_0, w_a\}$ parameter space to derive theoretical priors on them, along the lines of \cite{Wolf:2024eph,Wolf:2025jlc}.